 A visa is the host country’s endorsement that the student is allowed to enter and stay in the country for a specified period of time and for a specified reason.
 Tulane students are responsible for obtaining their own visa and the Office of Study Abroad does not advise on visas.
 Because the visa requirements vary by country and are subject to change, students should refer to the embassy website of the host country for the most up-to-date information about the visa application process, costs and requirements.

-Students elect a housing option prior to their departure.
+Students select a housing option prior to their departure.
 Depending on the host program, they may be in a homestay, a dorm or an independent apartment.
 In every case possible, we recommend that students seek housing options that will maximize integration into the host culture by exposing them to a local host family or having them live with local students.
 As with housing, meal options will also vary.
 Some students may find themselves eating three meals a day with their host family, while others may have on-campus dining hall options that are very similar to those available at Tulane.
 Others yet may cook meals for themselves in a dorm or apartment.

 Students have many options for communication while studying abroad.
 Wifi and other internet options are widely available while abroad and offer the easiest way for students to stay in touch, through email, chat programs, Skype and What’s App.
 Students may also investigate the cost of a global phone plan that will allow them to use their cell phone while abroad, or may decide to purchase an inexpensive local cell phone or a SIM card for their American cell phone.
 The choices for communication are varied and will depend on the available options in the host country as well as the student’s budget.
 While the Office of Study Abroad understands the importance of students staying in touch with their families when they study abroad, we also encourage students and families to be mindful of the ways in which excessive communication with friends and family at home can impact their study abroad experience.